pkivolowitz/CSC1100-J-2020/Progress.md

 * reviewed
 * learned about lists:
-    * Making and empty list
+    * Making an empty list
     * Adding to a list using `append`
     * Getting the length of a list using `len`
     * Indexing into a list